 This beautiful preserve covers over 110 acres of wetland and desert.
 The park includes 7 ponds, benches, green spaces, observatory, and ethnobotanical garden.
 There is a beautiful short walk that we have used on several sessions and each one is different.
 There is no additional cost or permit needed.

 52nd Avenue and Northern Avenue Glendale, Arizona 85301

 This neighborhood park is just over 4 acres.
 It includes a beautiful ranch house and unique outbuildings.
 Also on the property is a small orange grove and a huge green area.
 Benches are scattered throughout the property.
-There is an additional permit for photography for $25.
+There is an additional permit for photography of $25.